elastic/elasticsearch-rs/README.md

 ### Sign the Contributor License Agreement

 We do ask that you sign the [Contiributor License Agreement](https://www.elastic.co/contributor-agreement) before we can accept pull requests from you.

 ### Current Setup

-Using Rust nightly for development, whilst reqwest crate, the HTTP client used, has support for `async` in an alpha release and has a dependency which uses features that only work on nightly:
+Use Rust nightly for development for now:

 ```sh
 > rustup show